mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3818 Alien Module 1 - Aslan.md

 all political decisions.

 The Florian government works on a system of lotteries.
-Randomly selected Barnai must serve a term on one of a number of councils (municipal, provincial or world); after serving on a council, the Barnai's name is removed from the lottery register so he will never be elected again.
+Randomly selected Barnai must serve a term on one of a number of councils (municipal, provincial or world); after serving on a council, the
+Barnai's name is removed from the lottery register so he will never be elected again.
 Theoretically, this serves to ensure that no Barnai can establish a political power base and dominate the government.
-Leaving aside the fact that the very concept of ambitious, self- centred Barnai is bizarrely incongruous, this policy results in extreme conservatism as the elected officials spend most of their term studying and learning in order to make informed decisions.
+Leaving aside the fact that the very concept of ambitious, self-centred Barnai is bizarrely incongruous, this policy results in extreme conservatism as the elected officials spend most of their term studying and learning in order to make informed decisions.

 Florian criminal justice is equally unusual.
 Instead of determining whether or not a crime has been committed based on the evidence, their philosophy is to learn precisely what happened, then determine if it was a crime.
-Killing another Florian might be murder or self- defence or a charitable act or the most efficient use of resources.
+Killing another Florian might be murder or self-defence or a charitable act or the most efficient use of resources.
 The Florian system is utterly confusing to non-Floriani and their equivalent of 'lawyers' would be philosophers on any other world.